 One of the most acclaimed role-playing games of all time, Persona 4 originally launched on PlayStation 2, but it found new life on the Vita as Persona 4 Golden.
 The game includes more content than the original version, with a sprawling story that can take hundreds of hours to get through if players are being methodical.
-Its unique flair and style is pure Atlus, and its darker and mature plotline will feel more appropriate for players who think they’ve grown out of most JRPGs.
-Persona 4 Golden is also the perfect game to play before jumping into Persona 5, which is available on PS4 and received similar acclaim.
+Its unique flair and style are pure Atlus, and its darker and mature plotline will feel more appropriate for players who think they’ve grown out of most JRPGs.
+Persona 4 Golden is also the perfect game to play before jumping into Persona 5, which is available on PS4 and has received similar acclaim.

 Read our full Persona 4 Golden review

 One of Media Molecule’s best and most creative games to date, Tearaway is a 3D platformer set in a papercraft world.
 As players progress through the environments, they’ll need to peel, cut, and rearrange paper objects to solve puzzles, and occasionally they’ll even make use of the rear touchpad to give themselves a boost onto a higher platform.
 White space in the game world is a sign of a collectible item, and once collected these can be printed out and turned into real-life papercraft.
 Tearaway isn’t action-packed and features little in the way of story, but it’s a whimsical and extremely unique game.

 Available on practically every platform, Spelunky got immensely popular for a reason.
 The randomized exploration-based platforming makes every run feel different, with players looking for treasure and avoiding danger as they venture deeper into dark mines.
 It’s a simple concept that succeeds because of its brilliant spin on the roguelike genre, and players can choose from several different explorers for their run and play the game together in cooperative mode.
 For players looking for something they can enjoy as part of their daily routine without getting bored, Spelunky is absolutely perfect.